Standard Terms For The Supply Of Goods And/Or Services

 10.4 All payments shall be made to the Company by way of electronic funds transfer in the home currency of the Company (unless payment in another currency is specified) and free of exchange, deduction or set-off into the Company’s bank account or in another method specified by the Company in writing.

-10.5 A certificate signed by the Company's Financial Director, Financial Manager or Credit Manager as the case may be, specifying the amount owed by the Customer to the Company and also stating that the said amount is due and owing, shall be prima facie proof of the amount of such indebtedness.
+10.5 A certificate signed by the Company’s Financial Director, Financial Manager or Credit Manager, as the case may be, specifying the amount owed by the Customer to the Company and also stating that the said amount is due and owing, shall be prima facie proof of the amount of such indebtedness.

-11. Risk and Ownership
+11. Risk And Ownership

 11.2 Notwithstanding clause 11.1, if delivery or installation of any of the Goods is delayed due to the fault, negligence or breach by the Customer of any of its obligations in terms of clause 11, all risk of loss or damage to the Goods passes to the Customer on the date on which delivery is tendered by the Company.
 The Customer shall be liable to the Company for any resulting Losses and will reimburse the Company for its reasonable expenses, including storage charges, on demand.